«Previous Next»

 Burlage has fed cattle for years, starting 10 head or so at a time every 3 months or so.
 The scheduling guarantees he always has some on hand that are ready for the butcher.
 Burlage sells most of his cattle to individuals as locker meat.

 With a full-time job off the farm, he got tired of transferring feed from a bulk bin to the hog feeders he used.
-Having delivered feed for a number of years, he had seen a lot of set ups, so he knew what worked and what didn’t.
+Having delivered feed for several years, he'd seen a lot of setups, so he knew what worked and what didn’t.

 “I noticed that with most V-shaped, commercial cattle feeders, the animal would stand at an angle, take a mouth full of feed, and then turn away from the feeder and eat,” says Burlage.
 “Feed would drop on the feedlot floor and go to waste.”

-He also designed it so cattle would stand head on.
+He also designed it so cattle would stand head-on.
 That way, dropped feed would go back into the bunk.
-His feeder design includes plastic lined bunks so calves can push their feed around and so the bunks are easy to clean.
+His feeder design includes plastic-lined bunks so calves can push their feed around and the bunks are easy to clean.

 Burlage made gussets from 4-in. wide, 3/16-in. steel to go from the stilts to the channel iron floor supports.

 To increase feed storage capacity, Burlage offset the roof panels.
-Instead of equal sizes, the fixed position panel is 45 percent of roof area.
-The 55 percent panel is designed to tip to the side.
+Instead of equal sizes, the fixed position panel is 45 percent of the roof area.
+The 55 percent panel tips to the side.

 “I wanted the auger over the larger panel for a bigger fill,” says Burlage.

 The roof panels are also significantly larger than the underlying bunk area.
-All 4 sides extend out over the bunk to protect it from all but a driving rain or snow.
+All four sides extend out over the bunk to protect it from all but a driving rain or snow.

-To make it easier to tip the panel open, Burlage hung cinder block counterweights on the lower corners.
-This balances the panel, making it easy to pull it back into place with cables attached to the top corners of the roof panel.
+To make it easier to tip the panel open, Burlage hung cinder block counterweights on the lower corners, balancing the panel and making it easy to pull it back into place with cables attached to the top corners of the roof panel.
 Once in place, the cables slip over tie-down hooks to secure the panel in place.

 Click here to download page story appeared in.